All Episodes

 He held that in reserve.

-Well, speaking outside the uh case, which I don't know anything about, it would surprise me that question was asked.
+Well, speaking outside the case, which I don't know anything about, it would surprise me that question was asked.

-It would.
+It would?

 Folks, there's no sense of outrage on this guy's part at all.

-There's oh gosh, geez, I guess.
+There's, oh, gosh, geez, I could.

-That question is probably in his mind entirely legit.
+That question is probably, in his mind, entirely legit.

-That don't understand it.
+That they don't understand it.

-That's kooky, that is really weird to them.
+That is really weird to them.

 And in their world, it is entirely understandable that we need to know what you're praying to.